glikely/edk2-test-manifest/README.md

-# AARCH64 EDK2 SCT Build Environment
+# EDK2 SCT Build Environment

-git-repo Manifest for building the UEFI Self Certification Test (SCT) suite from mainline edk2 and edk2-test for AARCH64 and ARM (32-bit)
+git-repo Manifest for building the UEFI Self Certification Test (SCT) suite from mainline edk2 and edk2-test for AARCH64 and ARM.
+Use this to build a zip file containing the EDK2 shell and the SCT that can be unzipped onto a USB drive.

 ## Usage